phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 ### Custom Test Frameworks

 Fortunately, Rust supports replacing the default test framework through the unstable [`custom_test_frameworks`] feature.
 This feature requires no external libraries and thus also works in `#[no_std]` environments.
-It works by collecting all functions annotated with a `#[test_case]` attribute and then invoking a specified runner function with the list of tests as argument.
+It works by collecting all functions annotated with a `#[test_case]` attribute and then invoking a user-specified runner function with the list of tests as argument.
 Thus it gives the implementation maximal control over the test process.

 [`custom_test_frameworks`]: https://doc.rust-lang.org/unstable-book/language-features/custom-test-frameworks.html